ab22375/goimagefinder/README.md

 ## Overview

 This program is a command-line tool designed to **scan, index, and search** for similar images based on perceptual and average hash comparisons.
 It supports various image formats, including **JPG, PNG, TIFF, RAW (e.g., NEF, CR2), and HEIC**.
+The tool now includes a **web-based graphical interface** for easier interaction.

 The program uses **SQLite** for database storage and **OpenCV (GoCV)** for image processing, allowing users to: